timescale/docs/mst/vpc-peering/vpc-peering-azure.md

     found using the `avn vpc list` command.

     The Timescale platform creates a peering from the VNet in the Timescale Project VPC to the VNet in your subscription.
-In addition it creates a service principal for the application object in your tenant `--peer-azure-app-id $user_app_id` giving it permission to target the Timescale subscription VNet with a peering.
+In addition, it creates a service principal for the application object in your tenant `--peer-azure-app-id $user_app_id` giving it permission to target the Timescale subscription VNet with a peering.
 Your AD tenant ID is also needed